64kramsystem/personal_notes/topics/linux_tools.md

 #
 # - one old Ubuntus, partclone was not installed
 # - the compressions programs need to be installed (22.04 has zstd preinstalled)
+# - smartctl is also used, although it's not strictly required
 #
 # In case of error, disable the GUI to see the underlying message (see https://unix.stackexchange.com/a/589650).
 #
-apt install -y clonezilla zstd ln -s $images_parent_dir /home/partimag
+apt install -y clonezilla zstd smartmontools ln -s $images_parent_dir /home/partimag

 # Backup